SmokedByLuweed/Luweed-s-Red-Journey/Portswigger/Authentication-Vulnerabilities/Vulnerabilities-in-password-basedlogin-PoC9.md

 **Target:** https://0a1a00e10448a2e08b96447800380068.web-security-academy.net

 ## Summary
-The vulnerabilitie is subtly different responses and notice that it contains a typo in the error message - instead of a full stop/period, there is a trailing space. with that an attacker can use Grep Extract in Burp and captures the exact text of the message and detects the trailing space — knowing the user, the attacker can use the password wordlist also the absence of rate limiting and a weak password allow an attacker to perform a brute force attack without being blocked.
+This vulnerability exploits subtly different responses and notice that it contains a typo in the error message - instead of a full stop/period, there is a trailing space. with that an attacker can use Grep Extract in Burp and captures the exact text of the message and detects the trailing space — knowing the user, the attacker can use the password wordlist also the absence of rate limiting and a weak password allow an attacker to perform a brute force attack without being blocked.

 ## Vulnerability Details
-**Type:** enumeration via subtly different responses **Root Cause:** The error message "Invalid username or password. " contains a trailling space when the user is right but the password is wrong
+**Type:** enumeration via subtly different responses **Root Cause:** The error message "Invalid username or password. " contains a trailing space when the user is right but the password is wrong
 **Endpoint:** https://0a1a00e10448a2e08b96447800380068.web-security-academy.net

-## Steps to Reproduce - Oficial method
+## Steps to Reproduce - Official method

 1. With Burp running, submit an invalid username and password.
 Highlight the username parameter in the POST /login request and send it to Burp Intruder.
 2. Go to Intruder.
 Notice that the username parameter ``username`` is automatically marked as a payload position.